dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

   )
 ```

 ### Pusher
-This component is reponsible of pushing the trained (and validated) model different deployment options:
+This component is responsible for pushing the trained (and validated) model different deployment options:
 * Filesystem (TensorFlow Lite, TensorFlow JS)
 * TensorFlow Serving